MobinMithun/GoogleSheet_EventScheduler_JS/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 License.
 See the [LICENSE](https://github.com/MobinMithun/GoogleSheets_EventScheduling_JS/blob/main/LICENSE) file for details.